plasticmacaroni/bg3-missables/checklist.md

 - Heal the [paralyzed Tiefling](https://bg3.wiki/wiki/Pandirna)
 - After [recruiting a new bear friend](https://bg3.wiki/wiki/Rescue_the_Druid_Halsin), speak to Rath and enter the [Druid vault](https://bg3.wiki/wiki/Hidden_Vault)
 - Optionally [steal the Idol for Mol](https://bg3.wiki/wiki/Steal_the_Sacred_Idol) (BEFORE finishing Goblin Camp, and after exposing Kagha)
+- After rescuing the Tieflings, get the Hellrider's Pride from Zevlor
 # Goblin Camp
 - Owlbear race (do the Owlbear Cave first)
 - Rescue Volo